 - Journalism studies and practices

-- Creative Media Practice (including Activist Media Practice and Participatory Journalism).
+- Creative Media Practice (including Activist Media Practice and Participatory Media).

 Delivered by the School of Media, Arts and Humanities this MA brings together a unique cluster of academics who are leading experts in digital media, social activism and justice, journalism, digital culture and technology.